Faculty and Staff

 In a recently published study by Susan Chen (Illinois State University) and Qihong Liu (University of Oklahoma) the authors find that the introduction of a Most-Favored Customer Clause by one retailer in consumer electronics leads to lower prices that are experienced industry-wide.
 Their study appears as the lead article in the September 2011 edition of the Journal of Industrial Economics.

 “It comes down to choice” according to Ed Gjertsen II in a recent CNBC feature column, “and conscious consumption should be an important element of our day-to-day decision making.”
 Ed has been named President-Elect of the Financial Planning Association for 2014.
-Click on the article header for more information.

 As a Certified Financial Planner and now Vice President of Mack Investment Securities, Ed has been helping clients become “financially organized” for over twenty years.
 He is a popular speaker on personal finance, serves as a regional and national leader for his professional colleagues, makes frequent media appearances, and will be President of the Financial Planning Association in 2015.